L1apps/docker-compose-assistant/README.md

 ### Option 2: Using Docker CLI

-You can also run the container directly with a single command:
+You can also run the container directly with a single command.

+**Using Docker Hub:**

     docker run -d -p 8500:80 --name docker-compose-assistant l1apps/docker-compose-assistant:latest

+**Using GitHub Container Registry:**

+    docker run -d -p 8500:80 --name docker-compose-assistant ghcr.io/l1apps/docker-compose-assistant:latest

 ### Option 3: Deploying with Portainer